Splintery/NERD_Submission/source/StarSystem/2025/dev_log_REC2659.md

 I didn't stick with this solution because I can't assume that there are enough stars on each circle to use this method.
 They could be very poorly distributed.

 ## Ok solution n°2
-* In my second year of Bachelors degree I studied Quadtrees to optimise the GameOfLife
-* Building a quad tree can be done efficiently if the stars aren't all aligned in a line (would result in a tree of height n)
-* The quad tree could then be used to query the "best" neighbours of each star
-* Harder to prove that the graph stays connected

-## Good solution n°3
 * I got another idea based on the strongest structure known, the triangle.
 Last year when I worked on implementing a scheduler to coordinate multiple threads, I discorvered [Gueorgui Voronoï](https://fr.wikipedia.org/wiki/Gueorgui_Vorono%C3%AF) and his [diagram](https://fr.wikipedia.org/wiki/Diagramme_de_Vorono%C3%AF).
 The interresting fact I remembered was the link between a Voronoï diagram and a Delaunay [Triangulation](https://fr.wikipedia.org/wiki/Triangulation_de_Delaunay).
 * To build a Delaunay Triangulation incrementaly whener testing a triangle I need to keep only the edges that build triangles whom circumcircle doesn't contain any other star.
+(Computing a delaunay triangulation in O(n*log(n)) is tedious and maybe overkill for the context)
 * The result is a connected graph with 3n edges at most thanks to the triangle arrangement

+## Good solution n°3
+* In my second year of Bachelors degree I studied Quadtrees to optimise the GameOfLife
+* Building a quad tree can be done efficiently if the stars aren't all aligned in a line (would result in a tree of height n)
+* The quad tree could then be used to query the "best" neighbours of each star
+* Harder to prove that the graph stays connected, but if I make sure that for every star that I query, I get at least 3 other neighbours that are closest, it is garranted to stay connected.

+# Conclusion

+After Implementing BowyerWatson's algorithm I had hit a bottleneck.
+This way of computing the triangulation requires to find every bad triangle for each point getting O(n²) if we simple iterate over the triangles allready formed.
+To use delaunay's triangulation I would have had to implement either the divide and conquer(by [John Guibas](https://fr.wikipedia.org/wiki/Leonidas_John_Guibas) and [Jorge Stolfi](https://fr.wikipedia.org/wiki/Jorge_Stolfi)) or the [Fortune sweep](https://en.wikipedia.org/wiki/Fortune%27s_algorithm) approach.

+I Opted to submit my Quadtree approach as it yielded the fastest and most coherent result.
+My QuadTree is able to redistribute the load over its childrens as to avoid the line problem.